Reasno/league-of-filters/README.md

 ## twoWayAlert

-*twoWayAlert* behaves just like twoWayFiler, except that instead of the actual filtering, it will keep all elements in the main stream, only making a copy of elements matching predicate to the predefined alert stream.
+*twoWayAlert* behaves just like twoWayFilter, except that instead of the actual filtering, it will keep all elements in the main stream, only making a copy of elements matching predicate to the predefined alert stream.

 The predicate in this filter may also be asynchronouse.